inlets/inlets.dev/blog/_posts/2021-04-07-simple-hybrid-cloud.md

 date: 2021-04-07
 ---

-Learn how to connect your on-premises services to public cloud using private tunnels and inlets PRO.
+Learn how to use a Hybrid Cloud model to connect your existing apps to the Public Cloud using private tunnels.

 ## Introduction